Register as a New Patient

 If you would like to register with us, our reception staff will be happy to guide you through the procedure.
 Eligibility can be quickly confirmed from your address.

 You will need to complete a registration form (GMS1) and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
-The forms are available at both of our sites or you can follow the links below for online versions.
+The forms are available at both of our sites or you can click here for the online version.

 Seeing some form of ID will help to ensure the correct matching of a patient to the NHS central patient registry, thereby ensuring any previous medical notes are passed onto us.
 Therefore please also provide one form of photographic ID and proof of address.